aeternity/aeternity/docs/debian_ubuntu_packaging.md

 Launchpad cannot be used for Debian package building with the current Aeternity codebase.
 Source code building requires external dependencies from GitHub.
-Launchapad accepts only source Debian packages and builds them.
+Launchpad accepts only source Debian packages and builds them.
 However Launchpad is restricted (DNS) for obvious reasons and cannot build our packages.